ansible/ansible/docsite/latest/rst/intro_getting_started.rst

 In Ansible 1.2 and before, the default was strictly paramiko and native SSH had to be explicitly selected with -c ssh or set in the configuration file.

-If talking with some remote devices that don't support SFTP, you can switch to SCP mode in `intro_config`.
+If talking with some remote devices that don't support SFTP, you can switch to SCP mode in :doc:`intro_config`.

 When speaking with remote machines, Ansible will by default assume you are using SSH keys.
 To enable password auth, supply the option --ask-pass where needed.
 If using sudo features and when sudo requires a password, also supply --ask-sudo-pass as appropriate.

-Ansible also contains a feature called `playbooks_accelerate` which uses SSH for initial key exchange and then communicates over a high speed encrypted connection.
+Ansible also contains a feature called :doc:`playbooks_accelerate` which uses SSH for initial key exchange and then communicates over a high speed encrypted connection.

 While it may be common sense, it is worth sharing: Any management system benefits from being run near your machines you are being managed.
 If running in a cloud, onsider running Ansible from a machine inside that cloud.